babel/website/docs/cli.md

 ### Advanced Usage

-There are many more options available in the babel CLI, see [options](core.md/#options), `babel --help` and other sections for more information.
+There are many more options available, see [options](options.md), `babel --help` and other sections for more information.